cogle/CSE566_Homework_4/CSE566_Homework4.md

     </p>
     <p>
-    In OpenMP each thread is assigned a portion of the problem to solves; each of these threads then go off and independently solve the problem.
+    In OpenMP each thread is assigned a portion of the problem to solve; each of these threads then go off and independently solve the problem.
     That means that between any two threads if one was to look at the progress it is possible that one might be in a different place than the other.
-In order to support this the CPU has a very large Cache to support the various needs of each thread.
+In order to support this the CPU has a very large cache to support the various needs of each thread.
     </p>
     <p>